OSU-AIMS/coaliron_16ton_support/arduino_control/README.md

 This package was designed to use AutomationDirect's Productivity Open automation platform, `P1AM-100`.
 Learn more at the [P1AM website](https://facts-engineering.github.io/).

-<br>The P1AM libary is included as a submodule in this Sketchbook.
+The P1AM libary is included as a submodule in this Sketchbook.
 Some git-clients will automatically load submodules, but you may need to perform this manually as shown below.

 ```bash
 git submodule init